 ● Conclusion.
 Having answered your questions for understanding using context, cross-reference, and culture, you can make a preliminary statement of the passage’s meaning.
 Remember that if your passage consists of more than one paragraph, the author may present more than one thought or idea.

 ● Consultation.
 Reading books known as commentaries, which are written by Bible scholars, can help you interpret Scripture.

 Step 3 of Bible Study: Application

 Application is why we study the Bible.
-We want our lives to change; we want to be obedient to God and to grow more like Jesus Christ.
-After we have observed a passage and interpreted or understood it to the best of our ability, we must then apply its truth to our own life.
+We want our lives to change, be obedient to God, and grow more like Jesus Christ.
+After we have observed a passage and interpreted or understood it to the best of our ability, we must apply its truth to our lives.

-You’ll want to ask the following questions of every passage of Scripture you study:
+You’ll want to ask the following questions about every passage of Scripture you study:

 ● How does the truth revealed affect my relationship with God?